aseli1/Big3/README.md

 # Big3

+Web scraping tool for stats associated with the Big3 Basketball League.
-Big3 adds stats from all games played in the Big3 basketball league.
+Big3 adds stats from all games played.
 This includes:

 * Team stats
 * Player stats